0marKhan/0marKhan/README.md

 -------------

 - 🌍  I'm a US national based in Pakistan
 - 🤝  I'm open to collaborating on Websites
+- ✉️ Mail me at omakhan98@gmail.com

 <br><br><br>